afrina-ceree/afrina-ceree.github.io/_pages/about.md

 Education
 ======
-2024-2028 B.S. in Biology, University of Malaya
+2024-2028 B.S. in Ecology, University of Malaya

 Getting started
 ======